Large-scale Multiple Testing: Fundamental Limits of False Discovery Rate Control and Compound Oracle: Data-driven procedure

 To this end, let us estimate $\optFNR$ by the GCM of $\widehat{b^*}$, denoted by $\widehat{\optFNR}$, which is piecewise linear and easy to compute.\footnote{For example, this can be done by using the function \texttt{gcmlcm()} in the R package \texttt{fdrtool}.} Denote its knots by $(s_1,t_1),\cdots,(s_m,t_m)$, where $0=s_1<s_2<\cdots<s_m=1$ and $t_1\geq t_2\geq \cdots\geq t_m=0$.
 For any $\alpha\in(0,1)$, there exists a unique $k_0\in\{1,\cdots,m\}$ such that $\alpha\in[s_{k_0},s_{k_0+1})$.
 Let $\hat p = (s_{k_0+1}-\alpha)/(s_{k_0+1}-s_{k_0})$.
 Then we propose the following adaptive procedure:

 where $\widehat{y^*}$ is given in \eqref{eq:y*_hat}.
 We summarize this procedure into \prettyref{algo:globally-randomized}.
 We show in \prettyref{prop:uniform_consistency} that all the intermediate estimators are uniformly consistent, and in \prettyref{prop:consistency} that under monotonicity assumptions on the density, the decision rule \prettyref{eq:globally-randomized} asymptotically achieves the oracle performance.
-See \prettyref{app:ProofConsistency1} and \prettyref{app:ProofConsistency2} for proofs.
+See Appendices \ref{app:ProofConsistency1} and \ref{app:ProofConsistency2} for proofs.

 \begin{proposition} Suppose $f_0(x)=\indc{0<x<1}$, $f_1(x)$ is decreasing and continuous on $(0,1)$, and $W$ has CDF $G$ and positive pdf $g$ on $(0,1)$.
 Let $\hat{f}$ be the Grenander estimator \cite{birge1989grenader} of $f$, namely, the slope of the least concave majorant of the empirical CDF of the data $X_1,\cdots,X_n$.
 Let $\widehat{W}_i = \frac{\pi_0}{\hat{f}(X_i)}\wedge 1$, for $i=1,\cdots,n$.
 Let $\widehat{A}$, $\widehat{B}$ and $\widehat{b^*}$ be defined in \eqref{eq:A_hat&B_hat}-\eqref{eq:OPT_3_hat}.
 Let $\widehat{\optFNR}$ be the GCM of $\widehat{b^*}$.
 Then we have $\|\widehat{A}-A\|_\infty\toprob 0$, $\|\widehat{B}-B\|_\infty\toprob 0$, $\|\widehat{b^*}- b^*\|_\infty\toprob 0$, and $\|\widehat{\optFNR}-\optFNR\|_\infty\toprob 0$, as $n\to\infty$, where $A$, $B$ and $ b^*$ are defined in \eqref{eq:A(y)&B(y)}-\eqref{eq:opt_prob_A&B}. \end{proposition}